patilsp/VTU-elerning-System/README.md

 # VTU-elerning-System
-This is my project about e learning management system.
+This is my mini project about vtu e-learning management system. this is initial commit.